pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 * After 8 adds, we've stored 8 elements and copied 6.
 * After 16 adds, we've stored 16 elements and copied 14.

-By now you should see the pattern: to do n adds, we have to store n elements and copy n-2.
-So the total number of operations is 2n-2.
-To get the average number of operations per add, we dividing the total by n; the result is 2 - 2/n, which means we can think of `add` as constant time.
+By now you should see the pattern: to do `n` adds, we have to store `n` elements and copy `n-2`.
+So the total number of operations is `n + n - 2`, which is `2n-2`.

+To get the average number of operations per add, we divide the total by `n`; the result is `2 - 2/n`.
+As `n` gets big, the second term, `2/n`, gets small.
+Invoking the principle that we only care about the largest exponent of `n`, we can think of `add` as constant time.

-If might seem strange that an algorithm that is sometimes linear can be constant time, on average.
+It might seem strange that an algorithm that is sometimes linear can be constant time, on average.
 The key is that we double the length of the array each time it gets resized.
 That limits the number of times each element gets copied.
 Otherwise — if we add a fixed amount to the length of the array, rather than multiplying by a fixed amount — the analysis doesn't work.

 This way of classifying an algorithm, by computing the average time in a series of invocations, is called [amortized analysis](https://en.wikipedia.org/wiki/Amortized_analysis).
 The idea is that the extra cost of copying the array is spread, or "amortized", over a series of invocations.